1-Pan Chicken and Rice Casserole Recipe (Easy, Savory & Complete Meal)

 - Sprinkle in Italian seasoning and a pinch of AP seasoning.
 Add the garlic and cook 30–45 seconds.

-- Stir in 2–3 tbsp flour to create a light roux, cooking 1–2 minutes.
+- Stir in 2–3 tablespoon flour to create a light roux, cooking 1–2 minutes.

 - Slowly whisk in 1 cup warm chicken broth until smooth, then pour in 2 cups heavy cream.